kkomalpreetkaur3/adventure-game/ADVENTURE_PLAN.md

 - Focus on minimal, clean layout that supports readability.

 ### script.js
-- Stores game scenes and choices as objects.
+- Uses a questions[] array of objects to store scenes and choices.
-- Dynamically updates story text and choice buttons on user interaction.
+- showQuestion() dynamically updates the story text and choices.
-- Uses 'loadScene(sceneName)' function to manage navigation between story paths.
+- nextQuestion() resets the game or moves to the next scene.

 ### DEBUGGING_ANALYSIS
 - Contains breakpoints screenshots and 'DEBUGGER_STEPS.md' to explain testing process.

 ## Debugging Plan
 Use browser DevTools to set breakpoints in 'script.js' at:
-  1. Start of 'loadScene' function.
+   1. The start of showQuestion() to confirm question loading.
-  2. Inside the button onclick event.
+   2. Inside the answer button event handler to confirm correct choices.
-  3. End of 'loadScene' to verify buttons are correctly created.
-- Inspect variables like 'sceneName' and 'scene.text' to ensure correct story progression.
+   3. The end of showQuestion() to ensure the correct text and options display.
-- Play through all paths to confirm each choice leads to the intended outcome.
+Test by clicking through all paths to verify each scene leads to the intended ending.

 ## Possible Extensions
-- Add images for each scene (crater, cave, spaceship).
+- Add background images for Moon, Saturn and Deep Space.
-- Include background music or sound effects for choices.
+- Include sound effects like rocket launch or alien signals.
-- Add more storybranches with multiple hidden endings.
+- Expand with more planets and hidden endings.
-- Track player choices for achievements or score.
+- Track number of successful missions.